NIHR Fellowships FAQs

 Q. Is it possible to be awarded more than 1 Development and Skills Enhancement Award, e.g. at different points during your career development?

-A. Yes this is possible, for example it is something you may look to apply for soon after completing a Doctoral Fellowship and then again between 2 Advanced Fellowships.
+A. Yes this is possible, for example it is something you may look to apply for soon after completing a Doctoral Fellowship and then again between two Advanced Fellowships.